How to Build a Minimalist Android Home Screen With Niagara Launcher

 Is Niagara Launcher worth switching to?

-After living with it, our answer is a clear yes for anyone who feels overwhelmed by their phone.
-Niagara Launcher does one thing extremely well: it puts a small set of apps and your live notifications within easy thumb reach and quietly tucks the rest away.
-Setup takes minutes, it is gentle on permissions, and the free version covers most of what you need.
+For me the answer is yes if your phone tends to overwhelm you.
+Niagara keeps a small set of apps and your live notifications within thumb reach and quietly hides the rest.
+Setup takes minutes, it asks for almost nothing, and the free version covers the basics without nagging you to pay.

-It will not suit people who love a busy, widget heavy desktop, and a couple of the prettiest options cost money.
-But if a calmer, faster, more intentional home screen is the goal, this is one of the easiest changes you can make on Android in 2026.
-Give it a week before you judge it, because the new scrolling habit clicks fast.
+It is not for you if you love a busy, widget-heavy desktop, and a few of the nicer touches are locked behind Pro.
+But if you want a calmer, faster, more deliberate home screen, this is one of the simpler changes you can make on Android in 2026.
+Give it a week before you decide.
+The scrolling habit clicks faster than you would expect, and going back to a grid afterward feels noisy.

 Frequently asked questions